wormsenseLab/AnalysisFunction/README.md

 Analysis Function provides scripts to analyze electrophysiological data recorded with the HEKA system: the FALCON patch clamp system which combines the application of mechanical stimuli with self-sensing cantilever (Patch Clamp folder) and the two electrode voltage clamp system (TEVC folder).
 Author: Sylvia Fechner, PhD.

 ## Data from other sources that are included in this repo
-- AimportFunctionSammyKatta, older version of Sammy's import function that work with my code.
+- AimportFunctionSammyKatta, older version of Sammy's import function that works with my code.
 The newer version can be found [here](https://github.com/wormsenseLab/Matlab-PatchMaster)
 - sigtoolKit newer versions can be found [here](http://sigtool.sourceforge.net/sigtool.html)

 ## Patchmaster data including biomechanics